jayjoska/tinyTraveler/README.md

 * **List of recommended places based on location**

 ## Optional User Stories
+* add subinterests to main categories
-* Brief list of rating metrics and yelp reviews
+* Brief list of rating metrics and yelp reviews + google map image

 * Store a list of favorites
-* Filter places based on interest
 * Recommendations change based on size of geofence
-* Recommend cities/areas that contain multiple matches to user's interests
 * One-day itinerary by minimizing distance

 * Look at FB profile for interests
 * Sharing locations/post features
+* Recommend cities/areas that contain multiple matches to user's interests
 * Login screen (maybe)